 2. Medical community awareness of ALS

-Doctors are pattern recognizers.
+ALS is notoriously missed in a primary care physician setting.
+Why is this?
+For starters, doctors are pattern recognizers.
 Depending on their practice, whether it is neurology, dermatology, or optometry, they are trained to look for patterns and ask questions or run tests to confirm or deny their suspicions.
 Unless you are an emergency room physician and trained to expect the worst, rare diseases are not the first diagnosis doctors jump to.
-Therefore, if we increase awareness of the prevalence of ALS and use the 1 in 300 statistic, we could increase a doctor’s index of suspicion towards the disease.
+A solution to this failure to recognize ALS early on is by increasing awareness of the prevalence of ALS.
+The medical community can do this by utilizing the 1 in 300 statistic.
+This would, in theory, increase a doctor’s index of suspicion towards the disease.
 Index of suspicion is defined as: “The level of suspicion that a disease or condition is the underlying diagnosis based on the available findings in a patient.”
-Just maybe, the 1 in 300 lifetime risk will allow a primary care physician to think that their patient’s hand weakness is not a sports injury, but maybe has neurological origins.
+Just maybe, the 1 in 300 lifetime risk will allow a primary care physician to think that their patient’s hand weakness is not simply a weakness due to a localized sports injury, but maybe a more global issue with neurological underpinnings.